mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 So, basically, these two approaches are identical, which one you choose is purely your personal preference.
 In this damo, I'm going to use the first approach.
 Now finally, we call the *save()* method.
 This is the same method that we used earlier to create a new course.
 So it returns a promise, we can *await* it, get the result and display it on the console.
 So, *console.log(result)*.

+Now, I'm going to back in *compass* and get a vald *course id*.
+Alright, so here in our *courses* collection, I'm going to grab a course id *'5a68fde3f09ad7646ddec17e'* and paste it as the argument to *updateCourses*.
+Now, back in the terminal, let's run this program.